Developing SSE Type MCP Services

 });

-// Connect transport object to MCP server
+// Connect transport object with MCP server

 await mcpServer.connect(transport);